jamesyoung-15/ESP32Cam-MeterReading/README.md

 # Kolour Think Tank Internship
 My internship project at [Kolour Think Tank](https://www.kolourthinktank.com/) where I worked on reading a digital utility meter (mainly focused on water meter) using an ESP32-Camera and AWS Rekognition and storing the readings in AWS DynamoDB.
+Documentation [here](./docs/Documentation.md).

 ## Demo
 Todo